Kr-Suryansh/Eventella/eventella-mern-app/README.md

     ```

 5.  **Open the app in your browser:**
         Vite will provide you with a URL, typically `http://localhost:5173`.

+---

+## 📚 Documentation & Code Comments

+- In-file comments have been added throughout both `server/` and `client/` to explain:
+    - What each module does and how it connects to others
+    - Purpose of key variables, handlers, middleware, and components
+    - API routes and expected request/response shapes
+- High-level documents:
+    - `docs/ARCHITECTURE.md` — overview of modules, flows, and structure
+    - `docs/CONFIG_GUIDE.md` — explains `package.json` scripts and `.env` variables

+Tip: The client expects `VITE_API_URL` for the API base URL (see `client/src/api/api.js`).